 So how close is too close?
 The answer might depend on your branch’s policy.
 Take a look at some different scenarios that help explore the issue.

 Since the context of the relationship is so important, it can be hard to know sometimes if fraternization is occurring.
-It’s important to remember fraternization isn’t about whether there’s a personal relationship between 2 people or between an officer and someone who’s enlisted.
-It’s ultimately about maintaining order and whether or not your relationship disrupts the standards for military functioning.
+Remember, fraternization isn’t only about whether there’s a personal relationship between 2 people or between an officer and someone who’s enlisted.
+It’s ultimately about maintaining order and whether or not your relationship disrupts the standards for military performance optimization.

-Another consideration is the effect of having a sexual relationship with someone in your unit or even at your installation.
+Another consideration is the effect of having a sexual relationship with someone in your unit or even at your installation while in theater.
 While consensual sex in theater isn’t prohibited, it can lead to potentially negative effects on readiness or morale.
-Extramarital sexual conduct and sexual misconduct are all potentially serious offenses outlined in Article 134 of the MCM as well.
+Extramarital sexual conduct and sexual misconduct are all potentially serious offenses outlined in Article 134 of MCM as well.
 In some cases, these types of relationships among unit members have the potential to “sexualize” the work environment, making it difficult to stay mission-focused.